clampz/ocr_project/README.md

 ```
 python main.py -t params.dat
 ```
-in the training prompt, you can save your neural net, too.
-Be sure to note the correct line number where the weights are saved in the prompt too.
+In the training prompt you have the option to save your weights.
+The line number at which the weights were saved will be written in the params file with the time and date when you saved the weights.

 You can run a saved neural net by running a command of the following form.
+This option will take the most recently written line number for weights data.
 ```
-python main.py -r params.dat neuralNet.dat lineNumber
+python main.py -r params.dat neuralNet.dat
 ```

-the following sources are the inspiration for the code i've written and the resources that i used to understand the fundamentals of my implementation.
+the following sources are the inspiration for the code i've written and the resources that i have used to understand the fundamentals of my implementation.

 Sources: